 - SOAP stands for Simple Object Access Protocol whereas REST stands for Representational State Transfer.

-- The SOAP is an XML based protocol whereas REST is not a protocol but it is an architectural pattern i.e. resource-based architecture.
+- The SOAP is an XML-based protocol whereas REST is not a protocol rather it is an architectural pattern i.e. resource-based architecture.

 - SOAP has specifications for both stateless and state-full implementation whereas REST is completely stateless.

 - SOAP enforces message format as XML whereas REST does not enforce message format as XML or JSON.